top of page

 1. Nomination by existing Fellows - In order to be nominated to become an I-MDRC Fellow or a Lifetime Career Fellow the candidate must be nominated by an existing Fellow and in addition must have letters of support from 2 additional existing Fellows.

 2. Cover Page - The primary nominator is responsible for compiling a complete nomination package.
 This will consist of a cover page that provides full contact information for the I-MDRC Fellow nominee, the nominator and two letters of reference.
 The Primary Nominator must sign the nomination form.
 Only complete applications will be reviewed.
-The Cover Page Template can be found here

 3. Personal Statement by Nominee (optional for Lifetime Career Fellows): On the second page, the nominee will provide a one-page (single-spaced) personal statement of the nominee’s scholarship and leadership contributions to motor development and specifically to I-MDRC.
 This should focus on the criteria for I-MDRC Fellows and include a clear statement that verifies the nominee’s commitment to participate in I-MDRC meetings and work in furthering the goals of the Consortium.